 - Make a paste of cucumber pieces using grinder or blender.
 Apply this paste to your sunburned skin.
 Leave for about 20 minutes before washing off.

 - Make slices of cucumber and place them all over your burned skin.
-Leave for about half and hour.
+Leave for about half an hour.

-- Make juice of cucumber and with the help of a wash cloth, place a cool compress on your affected areas by soaking the cloth into cucumber juice.
+- Make a juice of cucumber and with the help of a washcloth, place a cool compress on your affected areas by soaking the cloth into cucumber juice.